Reading and Phonics

-In conjunction with individual reading, children also read in groups in Key Stage 2.
-This is called ‘Guided Reading’ and is performed fortnightly.
+In conjunction with individual reading, children also read as a class in Key Stage 2.
 During this time, children are able to share their thoughts and views on a range of text types and discuss key aspects of the texts.

 Reading is an essential skill and here at Jump, we are proud of how our children progress and achieve in this area.